 |PAF's Hasan Siddiqui (above) shot down IAF's Wing Commander Abhi (below)|

-Abhijit Aiyar Mitra, an Indian aviation expert participating in an India Today TV Show, embarrassed the show host on a live show when asked to identify a wrecked engine as being an F-16 engine.
+Abhijit Aiyar Mitra, an Indian aviation expert participating in an India Today TV Show, embarrassed the India TV show host Rahul Kanwal on live TV when asked to identify a wrecked engine as being an F-16 engine.
 The expert correctly stated that Pakistani F-16s are equipped with Pratt and Whitney engines and what the TV host was calling a Pakistani F-16 engine was made by a different manufacturer.

 Both Kivimäki and Mitra concluded that the image offered as evidence of Pakistani F-16 engine was in fact from a MiG 21 wreckage.

 Announcing the Indian air strikes in Pakistan, Indian Foreign Secretary Vijay Gokhale claimed the strike killed “a very large number of Jaish-e-Mohammad terrorists, trainers, senior commanders, and groups of jihadis who were being trained for Fidayeen action were eliminated.”
 Another senior government official told reporters that about 300 militants had been killed.

 The Indian government claim was soon followed by a video clip purportedly capturing a portion of that air strike on social media.
 Fact Check site snopes.com analyzed this video and declared the Indian claim "false".

 Reuter reporters visited the target area in Balkot in Pakistan and talked to an eyewitness who said, “No one died.
 Only some pine trees died, they were cut down.
 A crow also died.”
 Here's an excerpt from the Reuter's report: